complangcomp/complangcomp.github.io/source/includes/gppl/comments/_block-comments.en.md

 ```

 >  All block comments produce no output

-Block comments can also be nested.
+Block comments are comments that run from a certain start symbol to an end symbol.
+This means that comments can cover a small span of text (such as a single word within the same line) or a large span of text (such as a comment that spans multiple lines).
+Block comments can also be nested within themselves.

 | Has Block Comments? | Languages                                                                                                                                                            |